Stan Brock (American football)

-Stanley James Brock (born June 8, 1958) is a former American football player and coach.
-He played as a tackle at the University of Colorado at Boulder and in the National Football League (NFL) for the New Orleans Saints and the San Diego Chargers.
-Brock served as the head football coach at United States Military Academy from 2007 to 2008.
-He was fired on December 12, 2008, after compiling a 6–18 record in two years as head coach.
+Stanley James Brock (born June 8, 1958) is an American former football player and coach.
+He played professionally as a tackle in the National Football League (NFL) for the New Orleans Saints and the San Diego Chargers.

+Brock played college football for the Colorado Buffaloes and was selected in the first round of the 1980 NFL draft with the 18th overall pick.
+After his playing career, he served as the head football coach at United States Military Academy from 2007 to 2008.
+Brock was fired on December 12, 2008, after compiling a 6–18 record in two years as head coach.

 Playing career

 College

 Brock played football at Jesuit High School in his hometown of Portland before attending the University of Colorado at Boulder where he played under coaches Bill Mallory and Chuck Fairbanks.
 He was selected to the first team All-American by The Sporting News. as a senior in 1979.
 He was also selected as first team all Big Eight Conference and the John Mack Award winner, Colorado's award for offensive MVP.